CanobbioE/twitchapi/README.md

 <!--- build:travisyml doc:go -->
-# gtaw
+# TwitchAPI
-This project is a go wrapper for the New Twitch API.
+This project is a go wrapper for the New Twitch API. twitchapi provides a set of functuins to perform calls to the new Twitch API.
+Although most functions checks for input correctness, I highly recomend to check the API reference.

-## Why gtaw?
+## Why twitchapi?
-No particular reason, to this day this is the most updated and complete wrapper for the new Twitch API.
+To this day this is the most updated and complete go wrapper for the new Twitch API.

 ## Functions supported